isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-04-17-behind-every-attractive-room-there-should-be-a-very-good-reason.md

 image: /images/PL-4-Intro Image.jpg
 ---
 <img src="/images/PL-4-Intro Image.jpg">
-<p><q>The fact that tools like Skype and digital collaboration are letting people work better at a distance — that is a wonderful thing.”</q> - Bill Gates, Cofounder of Microsoft.</p>
+<p><q>"The fact that tools like Skype and digital collaboration are letting people work better at a distance — that is a wonderful thing.</q> - Bill Gates, Cofounder of Microsoft.</p>
 <p>Working from home is the new reality for many.
 Turn your home into an inspiring sanctuary.
 Relegate spaces for work, play and relaxation.
 Whether you are a newbie or a veteran, here is a list of resources to enrich your work from home experience and environment.</p>

 <h4>Videos</h4>